Denis-Oh/COMP426_A2-Multicore_Implementation_of_2D_Bouncing_Balls_Simulation-Using_Intel_TBB/README.md

 - `./BouncingBalls`

 ## Introduction:
-This 2D bouncing balls simulation uses multiple threads to leverage multicore processing.
+This 2D bouncing balls simulation uses Intel Threading Building Blocks (TBB) to leverage multicore processing.
 The simulation consists of several coloured balls moving and bouncing within a window, affected by gravity and interacting with each other upon collision.
-Each ball runs on a separate thread, and the simulation was designed to achieve smooth animation and efficient performance.
+The simulation was redesigned from Assignment 1 to use TBB constructs for improved parallelism and efficiency.

 ## Design and Optimization:

-### Multithreaded Design:
+### TBB Integration:
-Computation Threads: Each ball in the simulation is managed by its own thread.
-This design choice allows each ball to update its position, velocity, and handle collisions independently of the others, taking full advantage of multicore processing.
-The std::thread library was used to create these threads.

-Control Thread: The main thread in the main function acts as the control thread.
-It is responsible for initializing the simulation, rendering the balls on the screen using OpenGL, and cleaning up the threads when the program exits.
+Concurrent vector: The std::vector from Assignment 1 has been replaced with tbb::concurrent_vector.
+This allows for safe parallel access and modification without the need for explicit locking, improving performance in multi-threaded scenarios.

+Parallel Execution: Instead of individual threads for each ball, we now use tbb::parallel_for to update all balls concurrently.
+This approach divides the work of updating balls among available threads, potentially utilizing all available CPU cores more efficiently.

+### Control Thread Implementation:
+The control thread function manages the main simulation loop, including updating ball positions, rendering, and maintaining the frame rate.
+It uses a tbb::task_group to run the parallel ball updates:

 ### Gravity and Motion:
 A constant gravitational force is applied to each ball's vertical velocity (vy) during each update, simulating the effect of gravity pulling the balls downward.